grnet/synnefo/docs/admin-guide.rst

 Synnefo allocates all his/hers VMs to the specific backend in the variable, even if is marked as drained (useful for testing).

+Allocation based on disk-templates
+**********************************

+Besides the available resources of each Ganeti backend, the allocator takes into consideration the disk template of the instance when trying to allocate it to a Ganeti backend.
+Specifically, the allocator checks if the flavor of the instance belongs to the available disk templates of each Ganeti backend.

+A Ganeti cluster has a list of enabled disk templates (`--enabled-disk-templates`) and a list of allowed disk templates for new instances (`--ipolicy-disk-templates`).
+See the `gnt-cluster` manpage for more details about these options.

+When Synnefo allocates an instance, it checks whether the disk template of the new instance belongs both in the enabled and ipolicy disk templates.
+You can see the list of the available disk-templates by running `snf-manage backend-list`.
+This list should be updated automatically after changing these options in Ganeti and it can also be updated by running `snf-manage backend-update-status`.

+So the administrator, can route instances on different backends based on their flavor disk template, by modifying the enabled or ipolicy disk templates of each backend.
+Also, the administrator can route instances between different nodes of the same Ganeti backend, by modifying the same options at the nodegroup level (see `gnt-group` manpage for mor details).

 Managing Virtual Machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~